sowmith12/SWARMBOTS/README.md

   - `esp_now.h` (for ESP-NOW communication)
   - `WebServer.h` (for hosting the web interface on the master)
 - **Source Files**:
-  - `esp_now_motor_control.ino`: Slave ESP32 code for receiving ESP-NOW commands and controlling motors.
+  - `slave.ino`: Slave ESP32 code for receiving ESP-NOW commands and controlling motors.
-  - `esp_now_web_control.ino`: Master ESP32 code for hosting a web server, controlling local motors, and sending ESP-NOW commands to the slave.
+  - `master.ino`: Master ESP32 code for hosting a web server, controlling local motors, and sending ESP-NOW commands to the slave.

 ## Setup Instructions